 Mission & Service Day

-The Campus Center Greeting Hall is reserved from Tuesday from 7am-11pm.
-We will have tables set up for your displays and you can set up and take down as it suits your schedule (tables may be set up Monday evening).
-Classes start at 8 am and we will provide a light snack & drink mid-morning (breakfast/coffee is available in the dining hall, snack shop, or Common Grounds coffeehouse).
-Because there is no chapel on Tuesdays, we won’t have a chance for an announcement and after-chapel gathering, but we’re hoping to catch students between classes (primarily 8:50-11:40 am)
+The Greeting Hall is reserved Thursday from 8am-4pm.
+You will receive a parking pass after you register.
+We will have tables set up for your displays and you can set up and take down as it suits your schedule.
+Classes start at 8 am and we will provide a light snack & drink mid-morning (breakfast/coffee is available in the , , or coffeehouse).
+Because there is no chapel on Thursdays, we won’t have a chance for an announcement and after-chapel gathering, but we’re hoping to catch students between classes (primarily 8:50-11:40 am).

 1. Conversations with Students (8am-4pm, Campus Center)